Redwood Grove (Henry Cowell Redwoods State Park)

-The Redwood Grove of Henry Cowell Redwoods State Park, which is located in Santa Cruz County in Northern California, is a grove of Coast Redwoods with member trees extending into the 1400- to 1800-year-old range.
-This grove is notable because it allows for the use of self-guided tours of the flat, 0.8 mi loop trail which is easily accessible (within 150 ft of a vehicle parking lot).
-Dozens of large, old Redwood trees are located within a few feet of the walking trail.
+The Redwood Grove of Henry Cowell Redwoods State Park, which is located in Santa Cruz County in Northern California, is a grove of Coast Redwoods with trees extending into the 1400- to 1800-year-old range.
+This grove allows for the use of self-guided tours of the flat, 0.8 mi loop trail which is easily accessible (within 150 ft of a vehicle parking lot).
+Dozens of large, Redwood trees are located within a few feet of the walking trail.